 Learning online doesn’t have to be an isolating experience.
-Musicians make up a thriving community of online learners that spans the globe.
+Music learners make up a thriving community that spans the globe.
 Hoffman Academy is a great example.
 Our students connect through Facebook, our weekly live broadcast, our blog, and our YouTube pages.
 When you’re part of an online community you can share your progress and get feedback from people who are learning just like you.
 We love it when Hoffman Academy students post videos of their piano playing for all their fellow students to see.

 Learn at Your Speed

 Online learning allows you to learn more in less time.
 For one thing, when you take piano lessons online you don’t have to spend time driving to your teacher’s home or studio.
 More importantly, you can go through lessons as fast as you want.
 For an eager learner this usually means that you’ll progress faster than you would with in-person lessons.
 Of course you should take the time you need to do well on each lesson.
 Remember the power of review!
 Sometimes that means slowing down your pace, but once you’ve got something mastered you can move on to the next lesson right away.

 The best way to find out if online lessons really work is to give it a try.
 If you’ve been thinking about piano lessons for yourself or someone else in your life, check out Hoffman Academy Lesson 1 for free.
 Experience how much fun it can be to learn the piano from the comfort of your own home.